Jusharra/aws_automated_access_review/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Join the Journey
+## Contributions Welcome

-Got ideas?
-Found a bug?
-Just wanna chat GRC adventures?
-Hit me up on [LinkedIn](https://www.linkedin.com/in/ajyawn/) or toss thoughts in GitHub Issues.
-This is a WIP—let's build it together!
+Have suggestions for improvements?
+Encountered an issue?
+Interested in collaborating on GRC automation?
+Connect on [LinkedIn](https://www.linkedin.com/in/ajyawn/) or submit your feedback through GitHub Issues.
+This project is under active development and contributions are appreciated.

 ## Authors

 See the AUTHORS.md file for a list of contributors to this project.

-## More GRC Portfolio Tools
+## Related Projects

-Level up with my other project:
+Explore additional cloud security automation tools:
-- [security-hub-compliance-analyzer](https://github.com/ajy0127/security-hub-compliance-analyzer): Multi-framework compliance with SOC 2 and NIST 800-53 cATO monitoring.
+- [Security Hub Compliance Analyzer](https://github.com/ajy0127/security-hub-compliance-analyzer): Multi-framework compliance monitoring tool with SOC 2 and NIST 800-53 cATO capabilities.

 ## Product Requirements Document